selfrefactor/rambda/NEXT_VERSION_CHECKLIST.md

 - fix - use number as property to omit - TODO - should be same for pick, etc., i.e. they use same createpath util

-use todos and clear todos when this file is smaller

-check again deno as dissocpath doesn't add js extension to imports

 in js project like niketa theme, go to source lead to readable code, is ramda the same?

 fix https://github.com/selfrefactor/rambdax/issues/93

 release X

-- dissocPath
 ---
 - construct - it is class helper and classes are not very functional oriented
 - constructN